 To follow this tutorial, you will need:

-A FreeBSD Droplet requires an SSH key for remote access.
+A FreeBSD server requires an SSH key for remote access.
 For help on setting up an SSH key, read How To Configure SSH Key-Based Authentication on a FreeBSD Server.
-To learn more about logging into your FreeBSD Droplet and basic management, check out the Getting Started with FreeBSD tutorial series.
+To learn more about FreeBSD servers and basic management, check out the Getting Started with FreeBSD tutorial series.

 To begin, we’ll install the Apache web server and its FastCGI module, which SmokePing uses to power its web interface.